7 Tips for Managing MS and Maintaining Energy During the Holidays

-The holiday season is a joyous and busy time of year.
-Decorating, shopping, attending parties, cooking, socializing and traveling can leave you lacking energy.
-Read my 10 tips to help maintain energy during the busy holiday season.
+The holiday season is a busy time of year.
+Decorating, shopping, attending parties, cooking, socializing, and traveling can leave you feeling burned out.
+Read my 7 tips to help maintain energy during the busy holiday season.

 - Keep A Routine.
-Be consistent with taking all of your prescription medication.
 The hectic schedule of the holidays and traveling can lead to interruptions in your routine.
-Set an alarm on your phone, put a reminder on your calendar, or try one of Teva's tracking tools if you're taking COPAXONE® (glatiramer acetate injection) to help you remember to take your medications as prescribed.
+Set an alarm on your phone, put a reminder on your calendar, or try Teva's tracking tool if you're taking COPAXONE® (glatiramer acetate injection) to help you remember to take your therapy as prescribed.

 Stay in the know!
-Sign up to receive updates every now and then from Teva’s Lift MS® blog.
+Sign up to receive updates from Teva’s Lift MS® blog.